SuninKingdom/HydLoc/README.md

 HydLoc is a random forest based hydroxylation sites predictor for human proteins.
 HydLoc is<br>
 provided as a Microsoft Windows executable packed up with PyInstaller, which makes it easy to<br>
 use.
 The source code of HydLoc is also uploaded.
 It is a python script called 'HydLoc.py'.
 Users<br>
 can run it to predict hydroxylation sites too.
-Because the training dataset of HydLoc is human proteins,<br>
+Because the training dataset of HydLoc is human<br>
-it is recommended that HydLoc is only used to seek human hydroxylation sites.
+proteins, it is recommended that HydLoc is only used to seek human hydroxylation sites.

 ### Installation: